nextflow-io/nextflow/docs/spack.md

 This feature requires Nextflow  `23.02.0-edge` or later.
 :::

 [Spack](https://spack.io/) is a package manager for supercomputers, Linux, and macOS.
 It makes installing scientific software easy.
-Spack is not tied to a particular language; you can build a software stack in Python or R, link to libraries written in C, C++, or Fortran, and easily swap compilers or target specific microarchitectures.
+Spack is not tied to a particular language; you can build a software stack in Python or R, link to libraries written in C, C++, or Fortran, and easily swap compilers or target specific CPU microarchitectures.

 Nextflow has built-in support for Spack that allows the configuration of workflow dependencies using Spack recipes and environment files.